 I found myself rolling my eyes at times over the fact that all the men want to marry, love, or rape the heroine too.
 But that was later explained and I confess I didn't see this particular twist coming.
 Big thumbs up there.

 All in all, it is a good book.
 Every book have things one likes and things one doesn't like.
 It about averages out for me.
-Three stars.
+Three bikes.

 I received this via netgalley.